Qualified doctors Certified medications Online consultation with aftercare

 • Keep your blood sugar stable.
 Fluctuating blood sugar levels can lead to headaches.
 Avoid sugary and carbohydrate-rich products.
 Keep your blood sugar levels consistent by eating every three to five hours, and eat fibre-rich foods, such as vegetables, fruits, whole grains and legumes.

 • Drink plenty of water.
 Insufficient fluid intake can cause headache.
-Drink at least two litres of water a day, beginning in the morning with a big glass of water.
+Drink at least two litres of water a day.
+Start your day with a large glass of water to kickstart your hydration.

 • Exercise regularly.
 Physical activity stimulates the production of endorphins.
 Endorphins are the body's natural painkillers and are involved in stress relief.